-Private colleges want to recruit students who will be positive contributors to their student community and get involved in campus life.
-Each year these institutions are faced with the challenge of marketing their college to students, capturing their interest, and populating their campus.
-To do this effectively, private colleges must maintain an engaging campus atmosphere that is overflowing with activities, bustling students, and opportunity.
-Such community life is only possible however, when the students themselves are an appropriate mix of people with a wide range of interests, talents, and intellectual pursuits.
+Private schools recruit students who will contribute positively to the student body.
+Each year these institutions market their college to students by capturing their interests.
+To do this effectively, private colleges maintain a lively atmosphere overflowing with activities, opportunity, and a diverse student body with a wide range of interests, talents, and intellectual pursuits.

-Quintessentially, if you are a student with a good GPA, credible ACT/SAT scores, and the right combination of interests you can attend a private school at the same cost or less, than a state institution.
-Consider what you will bring to the university you attend.
-If it lines up with what a school is looking for they’ll make sure you have the support you need.
+If you have a good GPA, credible ACT/SAT scores, and the right combination of interests you can go to a private school instead of a state school for the same price or less.
+Capitalize on how you will contribute to the student body when you apply to a private school.
+If you are a good candidate, the school will make sure to give you the financial support you need.
 The key to obtaining a great education at a good price is to find the school that is looking for you.
-Just watch, a scholarship will be waiting with your name on it.
+When they find you, there will be scholarships with your name on it.

 January 21, 2022